fastrgv/AdaVenture/README.md

 ## Whats new:

+**ver 2.2.7 -- 18jan2022**

+* Elliminated unused Frameworks directory
+* Updated Windows builds to freetype v2.11.1 DLLs (w32,w64).
+* Updated linux libs to use static libfreetype.a & libpng16.a
+*
 **ver 2.2.6 -- 17dec2021**
 * The (h)-key now, also, toggles Intro/Help screen;
 * Added more example build scripts, including one for OSX that does not require Xcode.